Integrated Management Systems

 What is an integrated management system?

-To meet the growing regulatory, societal, and business demands the range of management standards emanating from the ISO and other standards bodies has ballooned in recent years.
-The ISO alone now offers more the 30 management system standards.
-Some are applicable to almost any organisation, while others are industry specific.
+To meet growing regulatory, societal and commercial expectations, the number of management standards issued by ISO and other standards bodies has increased significantly in recent years.
+ISO alone now offers more than 30 management system standards.
+While some are designed to be applicable to virtually any organisation, others are tailored to specific industries.

-A handbook entitled ‘The integrated use of management system standards’ is available from the ISO.
-It brings together international expertise and best-practice guidance on integrating management system standards.
-It features illustrations as applied in real-world organisational contexts and relevant case studies, all of which can be applied to all kinds of sectors and industries.
+A ISO handbook ‘The integrated use of management system standards’ consolidates international expertise and best‑practice guidance on how to effectively integrate multiple management system standards.
+The handbook includes practical illustrations drawn from real organisational settings, along with relevant case studies that can be applied across a wide range of sectors and industries.

 Types of integrated management systems

-An organisations' Integrated Management Systems can vary depending on the standards they incorporate.
-The integration of these systems allows for a more cohesive approach to managing an organsation's diverse aspects.
-Some examples of the types of individual management systems that can be combined into an integrated system include:
+An organisation’s integrated management systems will vary depending on the standards they have chosen to implement.
+Integrating these systems enables a more cohesive and streamlined approach to managing the organisation’s diverse responsibilities.
+Examples of individual management systems that can be combined within an integrated framework include:

 Quality Management System (QMS)